lchen777-cl/D-B-PIC16B-Project/README.md

 # D-B-PIC16B-Project
 This is an interactive web app on tax and transfer system in U.S. with a focus on EITC both nationwide and by states.
-We have deployed our web app using heroku at this site:
+We have deployed our web app using heroku at this site: [eitc app](https://eitc-app.herokuapp.com/)

 # Tutorial for Local Running